Transformations in Refrigeration Industry Rules and Technology are Helping to Boost Innovation

 Many refrigeration systems utilising the ozone-depleting R22 remain in place and will soon need to be replaced with compatible refrigerants that are compliant with the new regulations.
 Those facilities that have been converted to the HFC refrigerants are now considering new refrigerant replacements to address global-warming concerns.

 In response to the phase-out of the HCFC and HFC refrigerants, chemical companies have introduced a new family of hydrofluoroolefins refrigerants termed as HFOs.
 A couple of examples of the HFO refrigerants would be R1234yf and R1234ze(E).
 These new synthetic refrigerants require a complex chemical reaction of their basic components resulting in a blended refrigerant with lower GWP characteristics.
 However, as with most refrigerants, there are drawbacks that must be considered in each application.
 Due to their inherent complex manufacturing process, the HFO refrigerants tend to be very expensive, making them less economical to use in larger-volume systems such as industrial food-processing applications.
 HFO systems are also very susceptible to leak contamination due to air and moisture being drawn into the system.
-This may result in oil degradation and acid formation that
+This may result in oil degradation and acid formation that could damage compressors and other components.
+Moisture freezing in expansion devices may also be an issue.

 There are also growing concerns about environmental issues and the flammability of HFO refrigerants.
 HFOs, by their chemical nature, break down in the atmosphere easily.
 One of the resulting chemical components is known as trifluoroacetic acid or TFA.
 This chemical is a concern due to its potential to contaminate the fresh water supply as it is washed by rainfall from the atmosphere.
 Reports are beginning to emerge of countries monitoring the increased levels of TFA in drinking water and other freshwater systems.
 Increased flammability issues are also a concern when applying HFOs in the typical commercial comfort cooling and refrigeration applications.
 Refrigeration professionals and scientists are attempting to address these issues by modifying the blends with the addition of other fluorine component refrigerants that will reduce flammability, but this also increases the GWP.
 These issues must continue to be addressed in order to consider the HFOs as a viable refrigerant to meet application needs and compliance with both environmental regulations and safety standards.